 Best big cities for retirees in America

-Stacker looked at data from Niche's "Best Cities to Retire," which graded each geographic retiree location with an A–D grade.
-"This grade takes into account key factors, such as weather, crime rates, residents 65 and older, housing costs, and access to amenities such as restaurants, golf courses, exercise facilities, and doctors, in an attempt to measure the appeal of an area for retirement," reports Niche.
+Stacker looked at data (released in 2022) from Niche's Best Cities to Retire report, which graded each geographic retiree location from A through D. The grades factor in "weather, crime rates, residents 65 and older, housing costs, and access to amenities such as restaurants, golf courses, exercise facilities, and doctors, in an attempt to measure the appeal of an area for retirement."
 Only cities with populations over 250,000 were considered.
-The data was released in 2020.

 Read on to find out the best big cities for retirees.